-As mentioned before, the guitar uses the system of lettered notes with sharps and flats.
-Most of the time there will be a sharp and flat between each note going from, but there are two exceptions.
+As mentioned before, the guitar uses a system of lettered notes with sharps and flats.
+Most of the time, there will be a sharp and flat between each note going from, but there are two exceptions.
 When trying to learn how to remember guitar notes, you’ll have to keep in mind that there is no sharp in between B and C as well as E and F. When no sharps or flats are used, this is known as a natural note.
-These terms and concepts actually apply to all western instruments, and it is a basic musical concept.
+These terms and concepts actually apply to all Western instruments, and it is a basic musical concept.

-Therefore the main notes you will need to know are C-D-E-F-G-A-B and apply the accidentals where needed.
+Therefore, the main notes you will need to know are C-D-E-F-G-A-B, and apply the accidentals where needed.
 This makes it a total of 12 notes that you will need to get acquainted with.
 Scales usually dictate the guitar notes in order.
-For example, if you were to list some type of C-scale in chronological order, it will start with C.
+For example, if you were to list some type of C-scale in chronological order, it would start with C.

 All About Octaves